ya7skaa/quiz-board/README.md

 ## Setup/Installation Requirements
-* 1.Have a functional Github account
+* Have a functional Github account
-* 2.On my Github profile ,select the project name (Quiz Board)
+* On my Github profile ,select the project name (Quiz Board)
-* 3.fork the repository
+* Fork the repository.
-* 4.Access it on your Github account
+* Access it on your Github account
 ## Known Bugs
 currently there is not any bugs detected ,incase you encounter other bugs please reach out via the email I have provided.
 ## Technologies Used